 Again, the CSU may withhold for disputed amounts.
 If an amount is wrongfully withheld, the direct contractor would be entitled to 10% interest per annum or the legal rate for interest.
-(See Public Contract Code § 10853 and CCP § 685.010).
+(California Public Contract Code § 10853 and California Code of Civil Procedure § 685.010).